 However, a primer needs enough time to dry out, and applying paint on it too soon will ruin your project.
 It is best to let the primer dry up completely before applying thin coats of paint.
 Letting the primer dry will prevent a flaky surface and color peel.

-If a primer is not allowed to dry, it destroys the adhesion power of the product.
-The paint will not properly stick to the surface.
-This will also mix the primer and paint.
 A primer dries for approximately 30 minutes.
 It is best to wait a bit longer to be sure.

 How Long to Wait for Primer to Dry Before Spray Painting?